 Nodes are little filters throughout the body.
 The cells in lymph nodes help to destroy infection, such as from a virus, or harmful cells, such as cancer cells.

-Cancer can spread or start in lymph nodes.
+Cancer can spread to or start in lymph nodes.

 How Cancer Gets in the Lymph Nodes

 Cancer can start in the lymph nodes.
 This is called lymphoma.
 There are several types of lymphomas, such as non-Hodgkin lymphoma.